rocket-connect/graphql-debugger/docs/CONTRIBUTING.md

 pnpm run dev
 ```

-This will spin up the collector and ui for you.
+This will spin up the webpack dev server and the GraphQL server.

+You can the ui for debugger at http://localhost:8080.